Dual Diagnosis Treatment in Arlington County, VA

 Phoenix Houses Of The Mid Atlantic Phoenix House Womens Center

-Phoenix Houses Of The Mid Atlantic Phoenix House Womens Center is a dual-diagnosis treatment center in Arlington County, VA that offers treatment services for substance abuse and mental health disorders that include psychotic disorders as well as avoidant personality disorder.
+Phoenix Houses Of The Mid Atlantic Phoenix House Womens Center is a dual-diagnosis treatment center in Arlington County, VA that provides treatment for substance abuse and mental health disorders that include borderline personality disorder as well as post-partum depression.

 Address: 200 North Glebe Road, Arlington, VA 22203 in Arlington County